Dlove891/Surfing_Subreddit_Chatbot/README.md

 Visit the deployed application @ https://surf-chatbot-d389c8652967.herokuapp.com/
 Enter your surfing-related question in the input field and click "Get your response" to receive an AI-generated answer.
+**Please give the bot 20 seconds after submitting the first question to boot up, then try again!**

 ## Features